The Amazing Mr. X: Production

 The film was known as The Spiritualist.
 It was an original story by Crane Wilbur and was bought by Producers Releasing Corporation in 1947, with Wilbur slated to direct.

 Eventually the project was acquired by Eagle-Lion Films as a vehicle for Turhan Bey, who was under contract to the studio.
 Bernard Vorhaus was to direct and Muriel Bolton to adapt the story into a script.
 Vorhaus did the film under a two-picture deal he signed with Eagle-Lion.
 The other lead roles went to Lynn Bari and Cathy O'Donnell; the latter was borrowed from Sam Goldwyn.

 Wilbur would go on to become one of Eagle-Lion's main writers.
 Vorhaus later said he was unhappy with the script, however, and asked for a rewrite.
 He says producer Ben Stoloff allowed him to hire Ian McLellan Hunter, who rewrote the script in a week.

 Filming started 5 January 1948.
 Vorhaus says the shoot went for three weeks.

 Turhan Bey later recalled the film as "a fantastic role with wonderful people to work with and a lovely death scene I completely loused up...
 I just wish all my roles had been as interesting as that one."

 At one stage the film was also known as The Mystic.

 Reception

 At previews, audiences found parts of the film to be funny, resulting in unintended laughter.

-Eagle Lion were happy with the film.
-However, when Vorhaus turned down the next movie they offered him, I Married a Communist, the company terminated its association with him.
+Executives at Eagle Lion were happy with the film.
+However, when Vorhaus declined I Married a Communist, the next movie they offered him, the company terminated its association with him.